North Atlantic heatwave could be catastrophic for fish stocks, scientists warn

 “Some species will migrate further north into the water that they feel more comfortable in, in terms of temperature, and of course, other species will migrate north into our waters from the south, bringing a bit more diversity.”

-The UK Government announced last week its plans to begin a large-scale monitoring programme of pelagic trawlers above 24 metres, fitting them with cameras and GPS to record the size and species of their catches in English waters in an effort to manage stocks more sustainably.
+The UK Government announced last week its plans to begin a large-scale monitoring programme of pelagic trawlers above 24m (79ft), fitting them with cameras and GPS to record the size and species of their catches in English waters in an effort to manage stocks more sustainably.

 Erin Priddle, the MSC’s regional director for Europe, said: “Policy-makers must find a way to incorporate stock shift changes, such as changing distributions of the North East Atlantic pelagics, into long-term and robust fisheries management plans.